Darío Acosta Zurita: Life

 In mid-1931 a law titled Decree 197 – known as the Tejeda Law – was implemented in order to stop the so-called "fanaticism of the people" as the governor Adalberto Tejeda Olivares put it.
 The governor led the anti-religious charge and had designed the law to reign in the power of the churches in the area.
 Zurita remained calm and placed his faith in God once he received his letter – designated as number 759 rather than in name – on 21 July 1931.
 He would call fellow vicars to assess the situation though all were of the mindset that their sole role was to cater to the needs of the faithful rather than to the wishes of the government.
 All priests were sent the same letter demanding that they cooperate with the government and remain faithful to the contents of this law.
 This law entered into force on 25 July 1931.

 On 25 July 1931 at 6:10 pm several men in militia raincoats entered the cathedral of the Assumption and without warning unleashed a barrage of bullets at the two priests present in the room.
 One sustained grave injuries while another – Father Rosas – escaped death when he hid in the pulpit.
 Zurita had just baptized a child in the adjacent room before coming into the main section of the cathedral and was at once shot several times.
 He fell to the ground and exclaimed "Jesus!" before he died.
 His death – which occurred on a Saturday – took place while children were present for a catechism class he was about to start.
+Zurita had been a priest for three months.

 Beatification

 The beatification cause opened under Pope John Paul II on 3 September 1988 in a move that titled Zurita as a Servant of God.
-The diocesan process opened in 1994 and closed in 1998 after Bishop José Guadalupe Padilla Lozano both inaugurated and concluded the process.
 The Congregation for the Causes of Saints validated this process on 25 February 2000.

 The Positio was submitted to the C.C.S. in 2004 and was passed onto theologians on 15 May 2004 for their assessment in which the cause received approval.
 The cardinal and bishop members of the C.C.S. also met to discuss the cause on 15 June 2004 and also responded in the affirmative, while John Paul II offered his definitive approval to the beatification on 22 June 2004.

 Zurita's beatification was celebrated under Pope Benedict XVI on 20 November 2005 in Guadalajara with Cardinal José Saraiva Martins presiding over the celebration on the behalf of the pontiff.